-- If "SIP Guest ID" is checked, extension calls to the mobile extension send the SipGuestID parameter in Computer\HKEY LOCAL MACHINE\SOFTWARE\WOW6432Node\AltiGen Communications, Inc.\AltiWare\Service Providers\SIPSP.
-The default value is "guest". - If "Specified number below" is checked, extension calls to the mobile extension send the number from the configured box. - DNIS Access Numbers If a PRI trunk is used for a mobile extension, a DNIS access number must be set, so that MaxCS can tell if the incoming call is a regular trunk call or a mobile extension off-hook request.
+- a.
+An inbound call on the SIP trunk will send 14089579000 to the mobile extension. - b.
+An extension-to-extension call will send 14089579000 to the mobile extension. - DNIS Access Numbers If a PRI trunk is used for a mobile extension, a DNIS access number must be set, so that MaxCS can tell if the incoming call is a regular trunk call or a mobile extension off-hook request.
 Click the Add button in this panel to add a DNIS access number.
 To remove a number, select it and click the Remove button. - Mobile Extension Ports table Displays fields for the channel, target phone number, caller ID, trunk allocation (shared or dedicated), phrase 1 (Play Phrase After Answered), and phrase 2 (Play Phrase Before Dial Tone) of each extension port. - Mobile Trunks table Displays fields for the board, span, channel, trunk allocation, mobile extension and status of each mobile trunk. - 5.
 Note the logical ID of the MobileExtSP board.
-You will need it when you assign an extension to a mobile port. - 6.
-When you are finished adding channels as mobile trunks, restart MaxCS.
+You will need it when you assign an extension to a mobile port. - When you are finished adding channels as mobile trunks, restart MaxCS.